5:10 Equal Employment Opportunity and Minority Recruitment

 The District encourages all employees who have information regarding violations of this policy to report the information pursuant to this policy.
 The following government agencies are available to assist employees: the Ill.
 Dept. of Human Rights and the U. S. Equal Employment Opportunity Commission.

-The Superintendent shall also use reasonable measures to inform staff members and applicants of this policy, which shall include reprinting this policy in the appropriate handbooks.
+The Superintendent shall also use reasonable measures to inform staff members, and applicants and nonemployees of this policy, which shall include posting on the District website and/or making this policy available in the District’s administrative office, and including this policy in the appropriate handbooks.

 Title VII of the Civil Rights Act of 1964, 42 U.S.C. §2000e et seq., implemented by 29 C.F.R. §1604.11.